-The preparation of financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities, and the reported amount of revenues and expenses during the reporting period.
+The preparation of balance sheet in conformity with US GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities, and the reported amount of revenues and expenses during the reporting period.
 Actual results could materially differ from these estimates.
-Significant estimates include, but are not limited to: the fair value of contributed services provided by the Company's executives and capitalization and impairment of software development costs.
 It is reasonably possible that changes in estimates will occur in the near term.